yitiangf/open-cluster-management-io.github.io/content/en/concepts/architecture.md

-completely decoupled from the execution, the output from placement will be merely a list of names of the matched clusters in the `PlacementDecision` API, so the consumer controller of the decision output can reactively discovery the topology or availability change from the managed clusters by simply list-watching the decision API.
+completely decoupled from the execution, the output from placement will be merely a list of names of the matched clusters in the `PlacementDecision` API, so the consumer controller of the decision output can reactively discover the topology or availability change from the managed clusters by simply list-watching the decision API.